-Addresses question in about the applicant's p interests and how MIT support those interest
+Addresses question in prompt about the applicant's particular interests and how MIT programs support those interests (continue to demonstrate match) published cross-section data, this knowledge will allow the AGNOSTIC group to quantitatively measure the evolution and transport of low-Z isotopes on the plasma facing tiles of Alcator's inner wall.

-Acknowledges concer funding and briefly illu possible solutions esearch s science 22.63, the fusion engineering design course.
+In addition to my experimental work with accelerators, last year I had the opportunity to take 22.63, the fusion engineering design course.
 During this course, I used MCNP, a Monte-Carlo particle transport code, to design an all-liquid molten salt blanket for our compact, high field fusion reactor concept design.
 Building on previous work, I continued the development of a C++ "shell" for MCNP to automate the production of MCNP runs.
 This reduced the time required to set up multiple iterations of reactor geometry to be simulated and allowed our group to sweep a wide parameter space of reactor configurations.
-Recently, I was the first author of our group's liquid blanket design poster at APS, and I am coordinating a group of students from the design course on publishing our reactor concept in the journal Fusion Engineering Design.
-I strongly believe in the importance of making science accessible to the public, and to that end I have presented our reactor design at both the MIT and Harvard Energy Night events. cant has done ut the school's id curriculum. n prompt particular T programs its I believe that my research interests align with the Department of Nuclear Science and Engineering's new expanded core and research thrusts and that NSE would be the ideal place to continue my studies.
-If I was selected to be a PhD candidate in NSE, I would continue my work with particle accelerators and radiation detectors for use in analyzing and characterizing plasma facing materials in the extreme environment of a tokamak-specifically fusion fuel retention in those materials.
+Recently, I was the first author of our group'sliquid blanket design poster at APS, and I am coordinating a group of students from the design course on publishing our reactor concept in the journal Fusion Engineering Design.
+I strongly believe in the importance of making science accessible to the public, and to that end I have presented our reactor design at both the MIT and Harvard Energy Night events.

+I believe that my research interests align with the Department of Nuclear Science and Engineering's new expanded core and research thrusts and that NSE would be the ideal place to continue my studies.
+If I was selected t o be a PhD candidate in NSE, I would continue my work with particle accelerators and radiation detectors for use in analyzing and characterizing plasma facing materials in the extreme environment of a tokamak-specifically fusion fuel retention in those materials.
 The DANTE facility would be an ideal place to continue this work, as its deuterium beam would induce high-Q reactions with the retained deuterium fuel, producing charged particles and neutrons with energies in the MeV range.
 The high-energy charged particle reactants could be measured in the lab using Nuclear Reaction Analysis (NRA) and used to determine the depth and concentration profiles for the retained fuel in the plasma facing surfaces.

 In addition to this ex-situ analysis of plasma facing materials, I would like to develop a system to collect the neutron energy spectra from deuteron-induced reactions.
 Historically, ion beam analysis of materials via nuclear reactions has favored charged particles due to the relative difficulty of obtaining neutron energy spectra, but developing a system to reliably measure high-energy neutron spectra in a tokamak environment would allow in-situ diagnostics (such as AGNOSTIC) to characterize fuel retention in a tokamak without physically removing tiles.
 In addition to utilizing the newest developments in detector technology, I will use my neutronics modeling experience to simulate the complicated neutron environment inside of the tokamak and assist in the design of the diagnostic.
 The DOE has specifically mentioned plasma-wall interactions and materials as one of its "research charges" to the US fusion community.
-Fuel retention is an important research topic within this area, and the ability to perform in-situ fuel retention analysis would greatly reduce the time in between measurements as well as giving shotto-shot data.
-Tritium retention will be an important safety issue for ITER, and the ability to track the retention of tritium throughout ITER's run campaign would make AGNOSTIC a valuable tool for the future device. rns about ustrates bout al goals, and ion at MIT nese.
-Ideally, I hope to develop the neutron spectroscopy diagnostic to study fuel retention in Alcator C-Mod.
-However, if Alcator does not receive funding for the coming year I hope to keep developing the neutron spectroscopy diagnostic technique using the DANTE facility at MIT and set up a collaboration with another tokamak experiment.
-After completing my PhD, I would like to be active in the fusion technology community, whether it is in academia or private industry.
-While fusion power is admittedly a long-range goal, I think that it could solve many of the world's energy problems in the future and is a worthwhile pursuit.
-The study of fusion energy looks to be one of the most challenging and potentially rewarding research problems of
+Fuel retention is an important research topic within this area, and the ability to perform in-situ fuel retention analysis would greatly reduce the time in between measurements as well as giving

+Acknowledges concerns about funding and briefly describes possible solutions shot-to-shot data.
+Tritium retention will be an important safety issue for ITER, and the ability to track the retention of tritium throughout ITER's run campaign would make AGNOSTIC a valuable tool for the future device.